sholdee/caddy-proxy-cloudflare/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This docker image is based on work from [@lucaslorentz](https://github.com/lucaslorentz/caddy-docker-proxy) which I included the [plugin Cloudflare](https://github.com/caddy-dns/cloudflare).
+This docker image is based on work from [@lucaslorentz](https://github.com/lucaslorentz/caddy-docker-proxy) which I included the [Cloudflare DNS-01 module](https://github.com/caddy-dns/cloudflare) and [Cloudflare IP module](https://github.com/WeidiDeng/caddy-cloudflare-ip).
+It is statically-linked and built with a non-root distroless base image that does not include a shell or other OS utilities.

-This is only difference between this one and his image.

 :notebook_with_decorative_cover: If you need more details about how to use this image I will advise you to go to his GitHub and review the [documentation](https://github.com/lucaslorentz/caddy-docker-proxy).